geraintpalmer/SAS-R/LabSheets/Week_02.md

     **Spend some time understanding the `elif` statement.**

 9. **TICKABLE**: Find some information on the `raw_input` statement and write some code that prompts a user to input a string.
-If the length of that string is more than 10 then print "that string has length more than 10" otherwise "that string has length less than 9".
+If the length of that string is more than 10 then print "that string has length strictly more than 10" otherwise "that string has length less than 9".

     [Video hint](http://www.youtube.com/watch?v=4nH-vtBrKXs)